 DARK FULL MAKE-UP

-red lips - for a classier look but still lo
+red lips - for a classier look but still looking very vamp (picture2),

 As you can see, both full make-up looks work well with either soft blush or deeper strawberry shade.